SowvikSuvo/phero-Assignment-6/README.md

     Comparison with String Concatenation:

-    1.Readability: Template literals are generally more readable than string concatenation, especially when dealing with multiple variables or expressions.
+    1. Readability: Template literals are generally more readable than string concatenation, especially when dealing with multiple variables or expressions.

-    2.Less Error-Prone: With template literals, you don't have to worry about adding spaces or plus signs (+) between strings and variables, reducing the chances of errors.
+    2. Less Error-Prone: With template literals, you don't have to worry about adding spaces or plus signs (+) between strings and variables, reducing the chances of errors.

-    3.Multi-line Support: Template literals allow for easy creation of multi-line strings without the need for escape characters or concatenation.
+    3. Multi-line Support: Template literals allow for easy creation of multi-line strings without the need for escape characters or concatenation.

     Example of String Concatenation: